When Will My Puppy Stop Growing?

 Is there a way to tell how big your puppy will get?

 According to Dr. Satchu, this is a very common question — but it’s also one of the most difficult to answer.

-“With purebred dogs, we can estimate based on breed standards and averages of mom and dad,” Dr. Satchu said.
-“With rescue dogs, it can be more challenging because we don't know what their ancestral history is and often don't know about the size of mom and dad.”
+“With purebred dogs, we can estimate based on breed standards and averages of Mom and Dad,” Dr. Satchu said.
+“With rescue dogs, it can be more challenging because we don't know what their ancestral history is and often don't know about the size of Mom and Dad.”

-But one trick that Dr. Satchu suggests is jotting down your pup’s 6-month weight and doing a little math.
+But one trick that Dr. Satchu suggested is jotting down your pup’s 6-month weight and doing a little math.
 “You may be able to get a general estimate by doubling their weight at 6 months of age and +/- 5 to 10 pounds, but this is still very unreliable,” Dr. Satchu said.

 In other words, you might still be surprised!

-Other factors that affect puppy growthHow large your puppy will get depends on several factors, like genetics and nutrition.
+How large your puppy will get depends on several factors, like genetics and nutrition.
 For example, if your dog’s parents are a larger size, there’s a good chance your puppy will be, too.

-Feeding your dog a high-quality diet will ensure she reaches her maximum growth potential.
+Feeding your dog high-quality food will ensure he reaches his maximum growth potential.
 Otherwise, a dog with poor nutrition might be weaker or smaller than they could otherwise be.
 Your vet can give you some good recommendations as to which puppy food is best for your pup’s weight, size and breed.

 While it might be fun to try to guesstimate your puppy’s potential adult size, your best bet is to just wait it out and see.
 He’s one of a kind, after all!